Home > VISIONS > Blog > Medical Detox: Understanding Its Importance and Benefits

 What Is Medical Detox?

-Before we explain its unique benefits to veterans, let’s cover what our medical detoxification program actually does.
+Before we explain its unique benefits to individuals, let’s cover what our medical detoxification program actually does.

 As patients begin the detox process, we monitor their vitals and keep them comfortable.
 If any withdrawal symptoms arise, our highly trained medical staff is available to treat the symptoms.
 This is not just a matter of comfort, either; the symptoms of withdrawal can quickly derail a newfound sobriety.